 If you were lucky enough to listen to Car Talk once broadcast weekly on National Public Radio, well, The Self-Publishing Podcast is Car Talk for Indie writers with juvenile cursing and sex jokes.

 The three authors have a fabulous chemistry bubbling up between them, and even when disagreeing with each other over some aspect of writing, marketing or just living, and then cursing each other out, they do so without ever getting uptight.
 Remarkable.

 The first half hour is spent giving and taking, and the next 30 minutes devoted to interviewing a guest or focussing on some aspect of indie business they expound on.
 This makes for a show that is usually entertaining, fun and informative, and I look forward to listening every week.

 So it’s for this rare combination of humor, information and rare unguarded genuineness that The Self-Publishing Podcast gets my No. 1 vote.

 Now it’s your turn to weigh in.
 Do you agree or disagree with my choices, praises and criticism?
 Which favorite Indie podcasts of yours have I missed out—probably intentionally?
 I’m all ears, as Dumbo is reputed to have trumpeted.

-I'm the author of Killing Time in Tokyo, a suspense crime novel.
+I'm the author of two suspense crime thrillers set in Japan: The Girl Who Danced Her Tears Away, and Killing Time in Tokyo, .
 More details here.